fransan33/TTC_Delay_Project/README.md

 ## 2. Objectives

-- **Primary Objective:** Determine whether the frequent delays in TTC Subway System are caused by factors that are controllable (i.e. vehicle issues, crew availability)
+- **Primary Objective:** Determine whether the frequent delays in TTC Subway system are caused by factors that are controllable (i.e. vehicle issues & crew availability)
 - **Secondary Objective 1:** Identify the specific times or days when service reliability drops
 - **Secondary Objective 2:** Build improvement initiatives to lessen the occurrence of delays root causes and its operational impact
 - **Secondary Objective 3:** [Remove if not applicable]